webmemo-code/flickr-to-instagram-automation/README.md

 - All API credentials stored as GitHub Secrets
 - Environment-specific deployment protection
 - Input validation for all external data
-- Secure state management via GitHub Issues
+- Scalable state management via Repository Variables
 - No credentials stored in code

 ## Support